Alternative Investment Management Association

 The Regulation contains detailed prudential requirements for credit institutions and investment firms.
 The Directive covers existing areas of the CRD and includes enhanced governance, supervision and sanctioning provisions, as well as the additional capital buffers demanded under Basel III.

 CRD IV was adopted by The Council of the European Union Committee of Permanent Representatives (COREPER) on 27 March 2013 and the European Parliament during its Plenary session on 16 April 2013.
-Formal political approval and publication in the Official Journal of the European Union is anticipated to occur in late June 2013.
+It was published in the Official Journal of the European Union on 27 June 2013.